Surveying for Mapping Section 4, Surveying Using GPS and Conclusion

 Figure 23: Geodetic GPS Receivers

-The accuracy obtained from this method depends on the duration of the observations, but is typically about 1 part per million (1 millimetre per kilometre) so a difference in position can be measured over 30 kilometres with an uncertainty of about 30 mm, or about 100 mm over a 100 kilometres.
+The accuracy obtained from this method depends on the duration of the observations, but is typically about 1 part per million (1 millimetre per kilometre) so a difference in position can be measured over 30 kilometres with an uncertainty of about 30 mm, or about 100 mm over 100 kilometres.
 Because the GPS satellites are in a very high orbit (20,000 km) the ends of the GPS baseline can be hundreds, or even thousands of kilometres apart and still observe the same satellites.

-Although a single baseline from a known position is enough to give the position at the other end of the baseline, additional GPS baselines to other points are often measured to give a check on the results and a an estimate of the uncertainty of the calculated position.
+Although a single baseline from a known position is enough to give the position at the other end of the baseline, additional GPS baselines to other points are often measured to give a check on the results and an estimate of the uncertainty of the calculated position.

 Figure 24: GPS Baseline Measurement

-There are many variations on this type of GPS surveying, but basically it is similar to the GPS baseline method, except that while one GPS receiver remains on a known position (Base Station), the other moves between points and it only needs to be at each point for a few seconds.
+There are many variations on this type of GPS surveying.
+Generally it is similar to the GPS baseline method, except that while one GPS receiver remains on a known position (Base Station), the other moves between points and it only needs to be at each point for a few seconds.
 Corrections to the GPS data (based on the known Base Station position and its position computed from the GPS) may be immediately transmitted from the receiver on the Base Station to the receiver at the other end of the line (the remote station).
 The position of the remote station can then be computed and stored, all within a few seconds.
 Radios or mobile phones can be used to transmit the corrections.
 Although this method can give similar accuracy to the baseline method previously described, to do so this method is generally limited to a distance of about 20 kilometres.

 Figure 25: GPS Real-Time Baseline Measurements